Bezeone/Bezhuangs-Blog/source/_posts/Data-Science-Math-Skills.md

 Not limited to fair coins, where the probability of success is 0.5.
 Probability can be any value > 0 and < 1.

-Probability of s successes in n trials, when probability of 1 success is p: (n s) _ p^s _ (1 − p)^(n−s). where n is the number of independent trials (with replacement), s is the number of successes,and p is the probability of one success.
+Probability of s successes in n trials, when probability of 1 success is p: $(n s) - p^s - (1 − p)^(n−s)$. where n is the number of independent trials (with replacement), s is the number of successes,and p is the probability of one success.